Best Online Casinos in Canada 2021 🍁

 The minimum gambling age in PEI is 19.
-Players only need to pay taxes if gaming is their sole source of income.
+Canadian players residing in PEI only need to pay taxes if gaming is their sole source of income.

 Quebec has featured gambling since 1970.
 This lengthy history has helped the province establish many forms of legal gaming.

 It offers bingo, casinos, horse racing, lotteries, online gambling, sports betting, and VLTs.
 Quebec also features the state-owned Espacejeux gaming site.

 This provincial government tried blocking offshore gambling sites in 2016 to protect Espacejeux.
 However, the Quebec Supreme Court ruled that such action was unconstitutional in 2018.

 Therefore, any offshore casino in Canada is still available to Quebec residents.
 Gamblers must be 18 to play at these sites.

 Saskatchewan launched its gambling market in 1974 with a state-owned lottery.
 The province has since expanded this market to include charitable gaming, horse racing, land-based casinos, sports betting, and VLTs.